callb4ck/callb4ck.github.io/_posts/2024-03-23-bs-free-linux-distro-guide-v1.md

 The project is supported by a company while staying a community effort and is basically the testing ground for RedHat Enterprise Linux (RHEL).

 *WARNING: There is a small problem with codecs on AMD graphics cards.
-It's easily fixable but please be aware of this*
+It's easily fixable but please be aware of this.*

 ## Let's talk fixed